JuneKelly/radsticks/README.md

-# radsticks
+# jetcan-server

 A snippet-saving app in Clojure, PostgreSQL AngularJS.

 # Dependencies

-To run radsticks, you will need to have a PostgreSQL 9.3 instance available.
+To run jetcan-server, you will need to have a PostgreSQL 9.3 instance available.
-Create the `radsticks` database like so:
+Create the `jetcan` database like so:
 ```
-CREATE DATABASE radsticks
+CREATE DATABASE jetcan
   WITH OWNER = {{USERNAME}}
        ENCODING = 'UTF8'
        TABLESPACE = pg_default